 On completion of this unit students will be able to:

 - Explain the central role of genes in the inheritance of traits and describe the complex variations in inheritance patterns due to interaction of genes with each other and with the environment;

 - Illustrate the common chromosomal and molecular mechanisms that underlie inheritance and the structure of DNA, genes and chromosomes;

 - Explain what genes are, how they are regulated, how they control phenotypes, and how they can be altered by mutation;

 - Describe a range of organisms used in studying genetics (viruses, bacteria, fungi, plants, invertebrates and vertebrates, including humans) and explain their common and unique features;

-- Understand the relevance and value of genetics to human society;
+- Convey to a non-specialist audience the relevance and value of genetics to human society;

 - Demonstrate skills in basic laboratory techniques, in genetics problem-solving and experimental design, and in data collection, analysis, interpretation and presentation;